maehw/BrickLines/README.md

 * Add support for printing a Lines program in the same format as LEGO® Lines did
 * Add support for the save files of the IBM PC/DOS
 * Improve redrawing as currently the whole screen is redrawn and this can take up quite some time
+* Clarify original LEGO® Lines' behaviour:
-* Find out what the default waiting time in LEGO® Lines was, i.e. how long to wait after setting the outputs before continuing execution in the next line
+  * Find out what the default waiting time is (when no value has been provided) after setting the outputs before continuing execution in the next line
+  * Find out whether the last output value "sticks" after the program terminates or all outputs are turned off

 ## Contributing